pascoalf/ulrb/README.md

 Pascoal et al., 2023 (in preparation).
 For more details on the R functions used and data wrangling please see the package documentation.

-For tutorials and documentation of the **urlb** package, visite our
+For tutorials and documentation of the **urlb** package, visit our
 website: link.

+**Note: the article to cite ulrb is in preparation for submission**

 ## Installation